 Fairbury Proper 1

 As soon as you enter Fairbury, be prepared to fight off several elf-guards.
 You will also see some Ssithra in a soup line who are peaceful until they get drawn into the battle, so if you can, keep them peaceful.
 When the common grounds are safe, do some exploring.
-Eventually, you'll find that even though there are lots of places one could go, everything has been locked down because you're in town.
+Eventually, you'll find that even though there are lots of places one might go, everything has been locked down to prevent your passive.
 Your only option is to break through a window at the top of the grassy area that holds the line of trees.

-Inside the building are Ssithra determined to kill you.
+Inside the building are Ssithra.
 You will wind around, past a Ssithra statue and into a cave, and given the close quarters of this section the city-dwellers have the advantage.
 Once in the cave there are two buttons: the first opens a door leading back outside, and the second opens a door leading downwards.
 Ssithra are waiting for you beyond the second door, but some exploding barrels are also present, dangerous for both you and them.
 An elevator takes you into a warehouse.

 The warehouse is littered with elves along a conveyor belt.
-This section is rather straightforward, and you'll reach a larger warehouse room in which a cutscene plays where Arthur from The Heretic Fortress and two guards (a warrior and a cleric) are with a tour guide -- this scene is dedicated to all my THF buds!
+This section is rather straightforward, and you'll reach a larger warehouse room in which a cutscene plays where King Arthur from the Heretic Fortress and two guards (a warrior and a cleric) are with a tour guide -- this scene is dedicated to all the people I've met over the years who've played the THF mod!
 You face a horde of elves afterwards, and then you'll try to open some doors (one is locked).
-After you try to open the door opposite the locked door, a bunch of crates will roll over, revealing more angry elves.
+After you try to open the door opposite the locked door, crates will roll over, revealing more angry elves.
 A duplicate Warehouse Key will be discovered, which opens the locked door.

 Past the South Main door are more crates, leading to an exploding barrel that reveals a Ssithra Shield.
 In the Weapons Room is the Phoenix Bow.
 Back in the cave, the Fairburians have placed a deadly device that they hope will catch you off-guard, and chances are it will, once.
 Roll beneath its line of fire.
 Use the Ssithra shield on the Ssithra statue and eventually you'll make your way back to the City Wall outside (after passing through some aesthetically-pleasing rooms).